dickansj/dotfiles/hazel/README.md

 [Hazel](https://www.noodlesoft.com/) watches folders and executes actions (including your scripts) when conditions are matched.
-These are the Hazel rules I am currently using, and they can be imported into Hazel for customization.
-Hazel v5 was recently released as a standalone app, but it appears these [can still be imported](https://www.noodlesoft.com/kb/hazel-5-faq/).
+These are a few of the Hazel rules I am currently using, and they can be imported into Hazel for customization.

 ### Desktop
 - Watches `~/Desktop`.
 Creates `~/Desktop/Workbench` and moves here non-directory files added >7 days ago and not opened in the last 2 days.